ArcticMC/Scenarios/descriptions.md

 ### Double Slimy Crack (L)
 > Coordinates of X:0 and Z:0 will have 2 cracks, that go to the border, with slime blocks underneath to break your fall.
 Players can also break the Slime blocks and send people to the void!!!

-### Do Not Disturb (L)
-> Whenever the border reaches to ±100 radius or ±200 diameter, if you hit a player, it will lock you with that player, or team for 15 seconds.
-Every time you hit that player or team, the timer will refresh until the 15 seconds are up and can be attacked by another player or team.
-When you kill a player, you will be able to safely get the items for 60 seconds.

-### Do Not Disturb+ (L)
-> When the border reaches ±250 radius or ±500 diameter, hitting a player will lock you (or your team) in combat with that player (or their team) for 15 seconds, the timer refreshes for every hit.
-When a player dies, their loot will be locked to the killer for 30 seconds.

 ### Drafters (L)
 > This is a captains mode that instead of picking people freely, you're restricted from picking a list of 5 people at random.
 This way, everyone will get accepted.
 Same captains rules apply.
 Players get chosen to be captain and take turns to pick players to form their team!